 Veluwe National Park is a winter paradise.
-Here you can also see wild animals, and as it is colder and colder every day, which is good because it means fewer people and quite an atmosphere.
-This is a place where the deer and mouflons get less shy and are ready to strike a pose.
+Here, you can see wild animals and as it gets colder and colder every day, fewer people will obstruct the views.
+It’s quite an atmosphere. 😍 This is a place where the deer and mouflons get less shy and are ready to strike a pose.

-If you get tired of walking there are free bikes available with your ticket into the park.
-Make sure to sample some regional specialties like kaaswafels and kaasbolltjes (savoury cheese waffles and cookies).
+If you get tired of walking, there are free bikes available with your ticket into the park.
+Make sure to sample some regional specialities like kaaswafels and kaasbolltjes (savoury cheese waffles and cookies).

 The season doesn’t matter when it comes to visiting the Dunes, from Katwijk to Noordwijk, or from Scheveningen to Wassenaar you will find an oasis near home with wonderful ocean views.

 A huge advantage of walking in the Dunes is the proximity to other towns and an effective public transport service between them.
 My favourite trail is from Noordwijk to Haarlem.